CZ-NIC/fred-docs/AdminManual/AdministrativeTasks/Objects.rst

 The blocking is achieved by setting various blocking statuses.
 Which statuses are suitable depends on the case and the purpose of blocking.
-Sometimes you may need to block even the owner together with the domain in which case the owner contact is applied the same blocking statuses as the domain.
+Sometimes you may need to block even the owner together with the domain in which case the same blocking statuses are applied to both the owner contact and the domain.

 * *The domain is administratively kept out of zone* – forces the exclusion of a domain from the zone (overrides all rules for domain inclusion),